Arista

 Low Cost Ways to Save Energy in Commercial Facilities

-You may have heard that energy experts attribute 50 to 60-percent of energy costs to your HVAC system’s operation.
-Like most facilities managers, you’d like to save on your energy bill without spending a bundle on equipment upgrades.
-The good news is: there are lots of simple, inexpensive ways to save energy.
+Energy experts attribute 50 to 60-percent of energy costs to your HVAC system’s operation.
+Facilities managers: there are lots of simple, inexpensive ways to save energy without spending a bundle on equipment upgrades.
 Let’s look at ways to save energy by reducing energy consumption.

 Energy audits help facility managers maintain energy efficient buildings

-It usually makes sense to start at the beginning.
-So, the first thing to do when exploring ways to save energy is: initiate an energy audit.
+The first thing to do when exploring ways to save energy is: conduct an energy audit.
 You can do this on your own or can hire a consultant to find ways to save energy usage at your building.

 Learn more: